z-zang/lm-code-intro-react-router-fakelandia/docs/activity_3.md

 **When Confess is pressed: IF they are confessing to a crime THEN it should be added to the list of crimes in the current application state.
 However, IF they just want to talk, THEN you can log their request in the console.**

+👉 Try to keep your commits for this activity small and isolated - each of these bullet points is a good candidate for its own commit... or even multiple small commits per bullet point!

 👉 Build a form that obeys the above rules, with your own interpretation of what it means for the form to be correctly filled in.

 👉 This might be a good candidate for some testing.
 (If you haven't been testing all your components already... you have, right?!)
 Add a `test.js` file to check your button is enabled/disabled correctly given the right props to the form component.